JannieI/canvas-workstation-V3/src/app/roadmap.md

     - if a shape with a transparent background is just below the title bar, and one clicks the context menus (ie Annotations): then the dropdown disappears behind the the shape.
 It is a bit confusing but setting the z-index of the dropdown menu does not seem to change anything.
 Ideas?
     - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc. Else it gets confusing ...
     - Consider not increasing stuckCount in App if an item is selected/deselected.
 This does mean to pass event back from slicer.single component.
+    - master-detail setup: click on a cell in the master, and the cell value becomes a Widget-filter for the detail table or graph.
+This can also be used for Drill Through

     Treeview: